xcore/sc_pwm/spec/pwm_spec.rst

      timestep parameter to 0 will provide a 10 ns minimum time-step.
      This is passed as a run-time parameter to the relevent server function.

+.. feature:: PWM_MODULATION_TYPE
+   :parents: PWM_SINGLE_BIT, PWM_MULTI_BIT

+     The edge of the components is configured with value 1, 2 or 3 depending on the required pulse-width modulation type value 1 configures the component as lead edge pwm 2 configures the component as tail edge pwm
+     3 configures the component as Centred variation pwm.

 Limitations
 ===========